The cybersecurity battle for the ages might not be the bad guys vs the security team. It actually might be SOC 2 vs ISO 27001!

 SOC 2 gives you many options to build your program.
 There is one required area of focus (Security), plus four optional ones (Availability, Processing Integrity, Confidentiality, and Privacy) to make up the five Trust Services Criteria.
 Choosing which five Trust Services Criteria you want to meet is an important part of preparing for a SOC 2 audit.

 The customizability of a SOC 2 program means that it’s important you read the audit report to confirm there is a good program in place.
 It’s possible for someone to get a SOC 2 attestation with a crummy program – the final report just won’t have nice things to say about the company getting it.
+If you aren’t yet familiar with reviewing these documents, we have a guide on how to read a SOC 2 report.

 As a bonus for the pandemic world, SOC 2 audits can usually be performed virtually.